-In addition, new legislation requires municipalities that receive opioid settlement funds directly from a settlement administrator to report to the state's Opioid Settlement Advisory Committee on their expenditures for the prior year on a form the committee prescribes.
-Under the act, municipalities must report by October 1, 2023, and annually afterwards, until they spend all their settlement funds.
-The committee must also publish the reports it receives on its website (PA 23-92, §§ 2 & 3, effective July 1, 2023).
+In addition, a 2023 legislation requires municipalities that receive opioid settlement funds directly from a settlement administrator to report to the state's Opioid Settlement Advisory Committee on their expenditures for the prior year on a form the committee prescribes.
+Under the law, municipalities must report annually until they spend all their settlement funds.
+The committee must also publish the reports it receives on its website (PA 23-92, codified at CGS § 17a-674c).